Psilocybin: Pharmacodynamics

 Psilocybin produces profound anti-inflammatory effects mediated by serotonin 5-HT_{2A} receptor activation in preclinical studies.
 These effects have a potency similar to that of (R)-DOI, and its anti-inflammatory effects occur at far lower doses than those that produce hallucinogen-like effects in animals.
 Psilocybin's anti-inflammatory effects might be involved in its potential antidepressant benefits and might also have other therapeutic applications, such as treatment of asthma and neuroinflammation.
 They may also be involved in microdosing effects.
 But psychedelics have been found to have anti-inflammatory effects only in the setting of preexisting inflammation and may be pro-inflammatory outside that context.
-Psilocybin has been found to have a large, long-lasting impact on the intestinal microbiome and to influence the gut–brain axis in animals.
+Psilocybin has been found to have a large, long-lasting effect on the gut microbiome and to influence the gut–brain axis in animals.
 These effects are partially but not fully dependent on its activation of the serotonin 5-HT_{2A} and/or 5-HT_{2C} receptors.
 Some of psilocybin's behavioral and potential therapeutic effects may be mediated by changes to the gut microbiome.
 Transplantation of intestinal contents of psilocybin-treated rodents to untreated rodents resulted in behavioral changes consistent with those of psilocybin administration.

 Psilocybin and other psychedelics produce sympathomimetic effects, such as increased heart rate and blood pressure, by activating the serotonin 5-HT_{2A} receptor.
 Long-term repeated use of psilocybin may result in risk of cardiac valvulopathy and other complications by activating serotonin 5-HT_{2B} receptors.

 There is little or no acute tolerance with psilocybin, and hence its duration is dictated by pharmacokinetics rather than by pharmacodynamics.
 Conversely, tolerance and tachyphylaxis rapidly develop to psilocybin's psychedelic effects with repeated administration in humans.
 In addition, there is cross-tolerance with the hallucinogenic effects of other psychedelics such as LSD.
 Psilocybin produces downregulation of the serotonin 5-HT_{2A} receptor in the brain in animals, an effect thought to be responsible for the development of tolerance to its psychedelic effects.
 Serotonin 5-HT_{2A} receptors appear to slowly return over the course of days to weeks after psilocybin administration.